Greengrocers, early 20th Century: sellers of fruit and vegetables

 whose family owned a greengrocers

-Mr Rice and his wife worked a flourishing business in Silver Street, and he brought his wares out with his horse and cart, leaving his wife and daughter to mind the shop.
+Our greengrocer and his wife worked together.
+He brought his wares out round the streets with his horse and cart, leaving his wife and a young girl to mind the shop.

 The person who helped in the shop was not Thomas and Amelia's daughter, but a young girl who was employed by them to help with the family and in the shop.
 However, Amelia probably treated her like a daughter which is why customers thought that she was.